The Best Cloud Email Services for Modern Teams (Updated for 2026)

 Cloud email services introduce new vulnerabilities that sophisticated attackers are eager to exploit.
 Understanding these security challenges is essential to building a resilient cloud-first strategy.

-The threat landscape is evolving rapidly, with attackers exploiting AI advancements in cyberattacks to create:
+The threat landscape is changing fast, with attackers exploiting AI advancements in cyberattacks to create hyper-personalized phishing, deepfakes, and voice spoofing.

 Ineffectiveness of Native Email Security Tools